intelowlproject/docs/docs/IntelOwl/contribute.md

 If you specify a path that is not present in the `DataModel`, an error will be added to the job.
 If you specify a path that is not present in the `AnalyzerConfig`, a warning will be added to the job.

 ### Analyzer._do_create_data_model
-This is a function that every `Analyzer` can override: this function returns a boolean and, if `False`, the datamodel will not be created.
+This is a function that every `Analyzer` can override: this function returns a boolean and, if `False`, the DataModel will not be created.
 This can be useful when a specific `Analyzer` succeeds without retrieving useful results.
-Let's use `UrlHaus` as an example : if the domain analyzed is not present in its database, the result will be
+Let's use the `UrlHaus` Analyzer as an example : if the domain analyzed is not present in its database, the result will be
 ```python3
 {"query_status": "no_results"}
 ```